Vlado Perkovic: Career

-Research Focus and Publications
+Research focus and publications

-Perkovic has published more than 250 peer reviewed papers, and his career has been based on clinical research investigating the prevention and treatment of kidney disease, and its complications.
+Perkovic has published more than 400 peer-reviewed papers, and his career has been based on clinical research investigating the prevention and treatment of kidney disease, and its complications.
 As well as epidemiological research identifying important risk factors, Perkovic has led a broad suite of clinical trials and meta-analyses aiming to identify effective interventions that slow the progression of kidney disease and reduce the risk of developing the many complications of kidney disease.
 Some of Perkovic's key outputs here have been work on diabetic nephropathy published in a range of journals, and studies of blood pressure lowering, lipid lowering and a range of other interventions for the prevention of kidney failure and cardiovascular outcomes in people with kidney disease.
 Perkovic's ongoing work includes further systematic reviews, large scale global trials of steroids for the prevention of kidney failure in IgA nephropathy (Co-Principal Investigator), and Steering Committee roles in a number of global, pharma-funded trials studying treatments for the prevention of kidney failure in diabetic nephropathy.
 This includes a role as Chair of the CREDENCE trial Steering Committee, the first trial to convincingly demonstrate the benefits of the SGLT2 inhibitor canagliflozin on the risk of kidney failure and cardiovascular outcomes in people with diabetes and kidney disease.

 Perkovic's research has led to major publications in the New England Journal of Medicine, Lancet, BMJ, Annals of Internal Medicine, PLoS Medicine and a range of specialty journals.
 He was appointed to the Editorial Board of the New England Journal of Medicine in 2017, the first Australian to receive this honour.

-Personal life

-Perkovic was born in Brinje, Croatia and moved to Australia with his family before the age of one.
-He lived in Melbourne and trained in medicine at the University of Melbourne and the Royal Melbourne Hospital, receiving his MBBS and Doctor of Philosophy qualifications from The University of Melbourne in 1992 and 2005 respectively.
-He is married with three sons.
-Prior to pursuing a career in academia, he worked as a nephrologist and general physician at the Royal Melbourne Hospital, (2002-2005), and was appointed Head of Haemodialysis for the North West Dialysis Service, Royal Melbourne Hospital.
-From 2005 when he moved to Sydney, Perkovic has held a part-time appointment as a specialist in nephrology and hypertension at the Royal North Shore Hospital, Sydney.